Access to Materials

 If you have a Husky Card report address changes to the Registrar, (206) 543-3868.
 Additionally you can change your address online through MyUW.

-Fines and billing charges are assessed to encourage prompt return of materials.
-Fines apply all days and all hours, even if the library is closed.
+Fines are assessed to encourage prompt renewal and return of materials.
+Fines apply all days and all hours, even if the library is closed, and are assessed after an item is overdue.
+Fees are levied to defray the costs incurred by the Libraries in billing, processing sanctions and other activities related to the recovery of material.

 |1-20 days overdue||$.50/day|

-Reserve Materials and loans of less than 3 days:
+Reserve Loans and loans of less than 3 days

 |1 - 10 hours overdue||$2.50/hour|